HomeTop HeadlinesWWE Wrestling Champ Dead at 73

 The professional wrestling community was taken by surprise this week when the National Wrestling Alliance announced that Steve Regal, known to fans as “Mr. Electricity,” had died on July 30, 2025.
 He was 73 years old.
 The announcement came on December 8, more than four months after his passing, catching wrestlers, promoters and fans off guard.

 The National Wrestling Alliance shared the news through a social media statement, honoring the former NWA World Junior Heavyweight Champion’s contributions to the sport.
-The organization did not disclose a cause of death.
+The organization did not disclose the cause of death.
 According to wrestling news outlets, many in the wrestling community were unaware of Regal’s passing until the public announcement, with at least one promoter reportedly trying to contact him for an event scheduled for 2026.

 The NWA’s tribute emphasized Regal’s impact on professional wrestling during his prime years.
 “Defeating Denny Brown for the title, this flashy and charismatic grappler reigned atop pro wrestling’s junior heavyweight in 1986, paving a path for generations to come,” the statement read.
 The organization extended condolences to his family, friends and fans.